 The next major release of the Shibboleth software will be version 3.0.
-No release date is available at the time of writing, but it is likely to be available at some time during 2012.
+No release date is available at the time of writing.

 Current plans for Shibboleth 3.0 involve only minor changes to system configuration, and in general Shibboleth 3.0 may be regarded as a continuation of the Shibboleth 2.X series.
 The change to the major version number is required by the Shibboleth team's version numbering policy as a result of changes to the API used by extensions to the software.